Transfer of equity solicitors

 Whatever your reasons for wishing to transfer ownership of a property, our solicitors at Davisons can help you.
 We have successfully helped many people in all circumstances to complete a transfer of title quickly and easily.

-Transfer of equity FAQs
+Transfer Of Equity FAQs

 A transfer of equity is more complex if there is a mortgage on a property, as the mortgage lender needs to give permission for the transfer to take place.
 That is because whoever is left on the property title deeds will be liable for the leaving person’s share of the existing mortgage.
 The mortgage lender will want to check that the remaining owner or owners can afford these higher mortgage repayments.